chiragdhuriaa/HTTP-Server/README.md

 About This Project

-Welcome to the Multithreaded HTTP Server!
 This project is a lightweight, multithreaded HTTP server built in C++ using the Windows Sockets (WinSock) API.
 It showcases fundamental concepts of networking, file handling, multithreading, and request-response mechanics for HTTP/1.1.
 Features

     1. Multithreaded Client Handling